nosh/blip/docs/refactoring-observations.md

  - handlers for all routing events
  - handlers for all auth events

+We have the choice of the choice of putting handlers, and message dispatching inside child components, rather than in controller view and passing down as a prop.

 The main issue with this approach is that the current implementation is vastly different and does not follow similar modelling principles.
 Some components would have to be re-written.